New Cluster Setup

 If you purchased a cluster key, use the Cluster authentication page to enter the key.
 Otherwise, you get the trial license by default.
 Read the product Terms and Conditions and click Next.

-Click OK to confirm that you are aware of the replacement of the HTTPS SSL certificate on the node, and proceed, and proceed through the browser warning.
+Click OK to confirm that you are aware of the replacement of the HTTPS SSL/TLS certificate on the node, and proceed, and proceed through the browser warning.